pbrudny/learning-solidity-2018/README.md

 * 0.5 of the prize is distributed to all winners
 * next lottery can start

+### 07_basic_token
+* contract creator gets initial tokens
+* tokens can be transferred to any account
+* there is protection from overflow
+* everyone can check balances

 ## Like it?
 If you like it please share it with others :)